mkathiravan/Flutter_Notes/Flutter_Widgets.md

            alignment: Alignment.center
         )

+### vi) Icon:

+It is used to display icon from various icon libraries.

+Key Features:

+Icon Libraries: Access icons from Material Icons, Cupertino Icons, and custom icon sets.

+Icon Size and Color: Customize the size and color of icons to match your app's theme.

+Icon Alignment: Align icon with their containers horizontally and vertically.

+          Icon(
+          	Icons.favorite,
+          	size: 48.0,
+          	color: Colors.red,
+           )

+          Icon(
+          	MyCustomIcon.myIcon,
+          	size: 48.0,
+          	color: Colors.blue
+          )

 ### iii) Wrap:

 It is used to arrange its child widgets dynamically in a horizontal or vertical direction.